World War I film propaganda: United States

 The U.S. developed its own propaganda organization, the Committee on Public Information (CPI), days after the declaration of war.
 Originally wary of film as a propaganda medium, it created the Division of Films on 25 September 1917 to handle films taken by army Signal Corps cameramen.
 It did not release commercial films.
 Urban's Kineto Company of America edited, processed, and printed the CPI's films, including Pershing’s Crusaders, America’s Answer, and Under Four Flags.
-Similar to Britain, American interest in feature-length films waned, in favor of newsreels and shorts.
+Similar to Britain, American interest in feature-length films waned in favor of newsreels and shorts.
 This also proved to be more profitable though even American audiences came to prefer British war films.

 Charlie Chaplin produced and starred in multiple pro-US propaganda films.
 One film, Zepped, which contains the only known scenes of a Zeppelin bombing raid over London, was designed to be used on a morale mission for the troops in Egypt and to defuse the terror inspired by the frequent Zeppelin raids.
 In 1918, Chaplin made, at his own expense, The Bond, and produced short clips in which he beat up Kaiser Wilhelm with a hammer bearing the inscription "War Bonds".

 The 1915 film The German Side of the War was one of the only American films to show the German perspective of the war.
 At the theater lines stretched around the block; the screenings were received with such enthusiasm that would-be moviegoers resorted to purchasing tickets from scalpers.

 The use of film by the U.S. Signal Corps and the Committee on Public Information during World War I features in the documentary "Mobilizing Movies!"
 (2017).

 Germany

 Germany was one of the first nations to recognize and effectively mobilize the film industry towards national causes.
 The German industry expanded during World War I largely due to the isolation that resulted from the government's 1916 ban on most foreign films, prior to which it imported films, especially from Denmark.
-Building upon a history in which Kaiser Wilhelm II was the biggest movie star of the era, the Chief of Staff of the Germany army, General Ludendorff saw film as an effective war weapon and used the fledgling Universum Film Aktiengesellschaft, better known as Ufa, to create pro-German films.
-By the end of the war, the booming industry which expanded from 25 to 130 production companies from 1914 to 1918 was consolidated into larger companies, primarily under Ufa.
+Building upon a history in which Kaiser Wilhelm II was the biggest movie star of the era, the Chief of Staff of the German army, General Ludendorff, saw film as an effective war weapon and used the fledgling Universum Film Aktiengesellschaft, better known as Ufa, to create pro-German films.
+By the end of the war, the booming industry, which expanded from 25 to 130 production companies from 1914 to 1918, was consolidated into larger companies, primarily under Ufa.
 Germany also launched a secret film campaign in the United States.
-In an effort to maintain U.S. neutrality and spread pro-German sentiments, German officials set up The American Correspondent Film Company.
+In an effort to maintain U.S. neutrality and spread pro-German sentiments, German officials set up the American Correspondent Film Company.
 As a front man for this organization, photographer Albert K. Dawson was attached to the German and Austrian army.
 Dawson was among the most active and daring film correspondents in the Great War.